-If the Main Contractor/User Service organisation decides to undertake the airworthiness coverage, informing the TAA, then apart from following the relevant provisions of Part-2, Chapter 1, the following additional provisions shall also be applicable.
+If the D&D organisation decides to undertake the airworthiness coverage, informing to TAA, then apart from the relevant provisions of Part-2, Chapter 1 of framework document DDPMAS Ver 2.0, the following additional provisions shall also be ensured by delegated TAA.

 - a.
-The Air System shall be registered under the Indian Military Register, issued with a suitable tail number. - b.
-The Air System shall be installed with an approved Flight Data Recorder. - c.
-Flight testing shall be carried out by Flight test crew, both the Test Pilot and the Flight Test Engineer, shall be a graduate of a recognised Test Pilot School or shall have undergone a suitable course on flight testing of UAS. - d.
-Flight Testing shall be carried out in a segregated and designated airspace only. - e.
+The Air System shall be registered under the, Indian Military Register issued with a suitable tail number or authorised by competent authority. - b.
+The Air System shall be installed with an approved Data Recorder (flight/on-Ground). - c.
+Flight Testing shall be carried out in a segregated and designated airspace only. - d.
+Flight testing shall be carried out by Flight test crew, both the Test Pilot and the Flight Test Engineer, shall be a graduate of a recognized Test Pilot School or shall have undergone a suitable course on flight testing. - e.
 No part of the Air System and its Airborne Store shall be salvaged or reused for other airborne application, outside the fleet of the research Air System. - f.
-After the completion of the program objectives, the LRUs shall be colour banded with appropriate 'NOT FOR FLIGHT' tags.

-- g.
-The TAA may be informed of the programme status/progress. - h.
-Any failures/incidents shall be reported to TAA.
+After the completion of the program objectives, the LRUs shall be colour banded with appropriate 'NOT FOR FLIGHT' tags. - g.
+The Airworthiness Non-Compliances during audit may lead to curtailing of privileges and this will depend on the type and impact of the non-conformances. - h.
+Any violations in airworthiness practices observed during the entire research period will lead to the research flight grounding by TAA. - i.
+The emergency checks including failure test case handling procedure for the Air System/Airborne Store shall be ensured. - j.
+Any major failures/incidents/accidents during research flight shall be reported to TAA for investigation.